declassed-art/armvuan/README.md

 After flashing your microSD card you need to make tweaks to `/etc/network/interfaces` and write your SSH public key to `/root/.ssh/authorized_keys`.

+## Troubleshooting hints

+If you cannot connect to a headless board, try the following:

+1. Reduce commit to a reasonable value, i.e. 6 in `/etc/fstab`
+2. Disable ramlog by unlinking `/etc/rcS.d/S??armbian-ramlog`
+3. Insert microSD card in and power on your board
+4. Wait a couple of minutes
+5. Power off, pull microSD card out and examine `/var/log`

 ## How to use the toolkit

 * clone this repository with --recurse-submodules option